 “I would have written you a shorter letter, but I didn’t have the time.”

-And if you spend all your time talking, nobody else will be saying anything.
+If you spend all your time talking, nobody else will be saying anything.
 Unfortunately, this means you may be missing out on important information.
 Say or write just enough, no more, and then seek to understand what other people are thinking.

-3. Asking Questions
+3. Ask Good Questions

-Another of the good communication skills that leaders need is to ask questions.
+Another good leadership communication skill is to ask questions.
 It doesn’t sound like much of a skill really, does it?